Fireboar1992/chat_room_practice/README.md

 To-Do

-DONE Initialize the environment
+1. Initialize the environment   ---DONE
-Set user name
+2. Set user name
-Send and receive messages
+3. Send and receive messages
-Multiple users (5 users)
+4. Multiple users (5 users)
-Chat one by one
+5. Chat one by one
-Adjust UI
+6. Adjust UI

 Nce-To-Have

-testing
+1. testing
-group message
+2. group message
-db for history
+3. db for history